package-operator/package-operator/docs/api-reference.md

 ### SecretSync

-SecretSync synchronizes a singlular source object
+SecretSync synchronizes a singular secret into multiple destinations.

 **Example**